kolkhis/prolug-coursework/linux-sysadmin/book/bash.md

 ```
 Save the file with `:w`.
 Now, when this file is executed, it will use the given binary (`/bin/bash`).

+Some users may choose to use `/usr/bin/env bash` instead of `/bin/bash`.
+This is
+typically for portability reasons, but this does leave your script open to injection
+attacks.<!--  The `/usr/bin/env` program takes -->
+For example, if your `PATH` variable

 ### Add Some Code
 Let's add some Bash code for the script to run.